hlimach/ActorsHQ-for-Gaussian-Garments/README.md

         └── sparse/
             └── points3D.bin
 ```
 These are the minimal output requirements from Stage 1: Garment Initialization, and are imperative to running the subsequent stages of Gaussian Garments.

-Note that you must place the `template_uv.obj` file in this subdirectory after manually adding garment seams as required by Gaussian Garments.
+**Important:** You must use `template.obj` file and create the `template_uv.obj` by manually adding garment seams.
+Place this file in this subdirectory as it is required by the subsequent Gaussian Garments stages.
+To add garment seams, you may consult the various online resources available for UV unwrapping a mesh in blender.
+Note that you may edit the mesh as well in case of deformations.

 ## Data Preparation
 Use the script `data_preparation.py` to setup the ActorsHQ data in a Gaussian Garments compatible format.